oofybruh9/da-Cool-Media-DL/README.md

 Da Cool Media Downloader (or DCMD) is a helpful script that guides you through the downloading process without having to remember commands to download your content.

-There are better options out there with full-on GUI's but I made this for personal needs and thought I might just share it to the world. :)
+There are better options out there with full-on GUI's but I made this for personal needs and thought I might just share it to the world. ( ͡° ͜ʖ ͡°)

+> **DO NOT FORK THIS AND CHANGE THE NAME**
+> this will cause the script to mess up in some parts.
+Just fork it and that's it.
+Don't change ***A THING*** >:(

 ## Setup